Joey Gallo Player Props: Twins vs. Red Sox

-On Wednesday, Joey Gallo (.176 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
-First pitch is at 7:40 PM ET.
+On Thursday, Joey Gallo (.188 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Justin Garza.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Red Sox.
+In his most recent game he had a hitless performance (0-for-2) against the Red Sox.

 Joey Gallo Game Info & Props vs. the Red Sox